bluelibs/runner/README.md

 ## Middleware

-Middleware is a way to intercept the execution of tasks or initialization of resources.
-It's a powerful way to add additional functionality.
-First middleware that gets registered is the first that runs, giving it a form of priority, the last middleware that runs is 'closest' to the task, most likely the last element inside `middleware` array at task level.
+Middleware intercepts the execution of tasks or the initialization of resources, providing a powerful means to enhance functionality.
+The order in which middleware is registered dictates its execution priority: the first middleware registered is the first to run, while the last middleware in the middleware array at the task level is the closest to the task itself, executing just before the task completes.
+(Imagine an onion if you will, with the task at the core.)

 ```ts
 import { task, resource, run, event } from "@bluelibs/runner";